-Following the updated Scottish Government Advice last night, Thursday 2nd April, Comhairle nan Eilean Siar is in the process of reviewing this latest guidance and developing a protocol as to how the guidance can be implemented in the Western Isles.
+Following the updated Scottish Government Advice (Opens in a new window or downloads a file) last night, Thursday 2nd April, Comhairle nan Eilean Siar is in the process of reviewing this latest guidance and developing a protocol as to how the guidance can be implemented in the Western Isles.

 All services which are registered with the Care Inspectorate, that are providing health and care support and have an urgent need for PPE after having fully explored local supply routes/discussions with NHS Board colleagues, can contact a triage centre run by NHS National Services for Scotland (NHS NSS).
 The helpline will be open (8am - 8pm) 7 days a week.
 The following contact details will direct providers to the NHS NSS triage centre for social care PPE:

 Phone: 0300 303 3020

 Jack Libby, Head of Community Care, said: “The Comhairle has now received its second delivery of aprons, gloves and facemasks and is in the process of calculating the likely demand moving forward.